DAS-RCN/DAS_metadata/README.md

 2. Download templates for the standardized attributes
 3. Explore our example gallery for DAS metadata in different deployment scenarios.

+## How to contribute

+Want to make a change to the reporting format?

+Submit a new issue [here](https://github.com/vhlai-seis/DAS_metadata/blob/main/contribute.md) and use one of several templates that we provide to:
+- suggest a new term
+- modify a term
+- propose changes to documentation within this repository
+- request features or report bugs.

+---

 ## Version history

 • v1.0.0: This is the first release of the DAS Metadata Reporting Format

-## How to contribute

-Want to make a change to the reporting format?

-Submit a new issue [here](https://github.com/vhlai-seis/DAS_metadata/blob/main/contribute.md) and use one of several templates that we provide to: suggest a new term, modify a term, propose changes to documentation within this repository, request features or report bugs.

 ## Copyright information